-After losing contact with Earth, Astronaut Lee Miller becomes stranded in orbit alone aboard the International Space Station.
-As time passes and life support systems dwindle, Lee battles to...
+After losing contact with Earth, Astronaut Lee Miller becomes stranded in orbit alone aboard the abandoned International Space Station.
+As the life support systems dwindle, Lee battles to ...

 See full summary »